-Maurer is a member of several U.S. track 1.5 cyber dialogues and the Freedom Online Coalition’s cybersecurity working group “An Internet Free and Secure.”
-He was a member of the Research Advisory Network of the Global Commission on Internet Governance, co-chaired the Advisory Board of the Global Conference on CyberSpace in The Hague, and developed the Global Cyber Definitions Database for the chair of the OSCE to support the implementation of the organization’s cyber confidence-building measures.
-Maurer has also been invited repeatedly to speak about cybersecurity at the United Nations in New York and Geneva.
-He is the lead author of “Tipping the Scale: An Analysis of Global Swing States in the Internet Governance Debate” published by the Global Commission on Internet Governance and co-authored the ‘International Relations and Cyber Security’ entry for Oxford Bibliographies.
-His work has been published by Jane’s Intelligence Review, TIME, Foreign Policy, CNN, Slate, and other academic and media venues.
+Maurer is a member of several U.S. track 1.5 cyber dialogues and the research advisory group of the Global Commission on the Stability of Cyberspace.
+Previously, he was part of the Freedom Online Coalition’s working group “An Internet Free and Secure” and the Research Advisory Network of the Global Commission on Internet Governance.
+He co-chaired the Advisory Board of the Global Conference on CyberSpace in The Hague and supported the OSCE’s cyber confidence-building efforts.
+His work has been published by Foreign Policy, CNN, Slate, Lawfare, Jane’s Intelligence Review, TIME, and other academic and media venues.

 Prior to joining Carnegie, Maurer was the director of the Global Cybersecurity Norms and Resilience Project at New America and head of research of New America’s Cybersecurity Initiative.
-He also spent several years focusing on humanitarian assistance and the coordination of the UN system gaining experience with the United Nations in Rwanda, Geneva, and New York.
+He also spent several years working with refugees and in the humanitarian field, including with the United Nations in Rwanda, Geneva, and New York.

 In January 2018, Cambridge University Press published his Cyber Mercenaries: The State, Hackers, and Power, a comprehensive study examining proxy relationships between states and hackers.
 The book is available here: CarnegieEndowment.org/CyberMercenaries.